 Horses change through ageing and condition cycles.
 Older horses will often become more sway-backed and may hold their weight in different areas than when they were younger.
-Horses who have been under work may be more muscled up than one that has been enjoying the life of leisure in a pasture for a year.
+Horses that have been under work may be more muscled up than ones that have been enjoying the life of leisure in a pasture for a year.
 Mature horses will maintain their general bone structure throughout their lives, so a custom saddle may just need to be shimmed, or the rigging set at a different angle to maintain fit.

-EFS Remedy – We’re just going to give you this answer right at the start because saddle fitting without the right measuring tools or the right saddle maker who can build the saddle to those measurements is really difficult.
-Before we make any saddle we measure the horse so we have a really comprehensive, 3-D description of your horse’s back from the scapula to the last rib.
+EFS Remedy: We’ll give you this answer right at the start because saddle fitting without the right measuring tools or saddle maker who can build the saddle to those measurements is really difficult.
+Before we make any saddle, we measure the horse, so we have a comprehensive, 3-D description of your horse’s back from the scapula to the last rib.
 When the saddle tree is built, it is moulded to your horse’s dimensions.
 Adding shims into the bar pads under the tree can help maintain fit should your horse change through age or conditioning.
-We have a measuring kit you can purchase from us or if we have a fitter in your area, they can do it for you.
+We have a measuring kit you can purchase from us, or if we have a fitter in your area, they can do it for you.

-The permutations for the shape of a horse’s backs are infinite as are the shapes of saddles produced.
+The permutations of the shape of a horse’s back are infinite, as are the shapes of saddles produced.
 If your horse is to carry you comfortably, you want to get it right.
-If the saddle is too narrow in the front it will pinch the wither.
+If the saddle is too narrow in the front, it will pinch the withers.
 Too wide and the saddle may fall onto the wither.
-If the tree bar (the framework inside the saddle) is too flat then only the tips of the bars will sit on the horse losing equal weight distribution along the bars.
-Too much rock and all of your weight are on the center and the saddle will feel unstable.
+If the tree bar (the framework inside the saddle) is too flat, then only the tips of the bars will sit on the horse, losing equal weight distribution along the bars.
+Too much rock and all of your weight will be in the center and the saddle will feel unstable.
 Too long and the saddle may hit them in the hip.
 These are just some of the things to consider in saddle fit; many fitting solutions require more refined evaluation.

 Let’s talk about some not-so-great methods of determining saddle size requirements – Standard saddle sizes: It’s interesting to note that there is no industry standard for the terms Quarter Horse bars, semi QH or anything else, so you can’t rely on those terms when you are looking at fit.
 Equally, you cannot lump various breeds into size categories.